-Name De- Description

-Ivaille fault

-key- RE- The path to the Java key store which contains the host certificate and private key.

-StorePat

-key- RE- The password used to access the key store.

-StorePas

-word 5 QUII

-key- JKS The type of key store (usually JKS, PKCS12, JCEKS, Windows-MY), or Windows-ROOT).

-Store- 0110 110 type of ney store (assume the first trace is 111), or will as it is 110 or it.

-Туре

-key- (none The JCE provider to use to access the key store.

-Store- '

-Provider

-trust- (none The path to the Java key store which contains the CA certificates used to establish trust.

-StorePat h

-trust- (none The password used to access the trust store.

-StorePas s-

-word

-trust- JKS The type of trust store (usually JKS, PKCS12, JCEKS, Windows-MY, or Windows-ROOT).

-Store-

-Type

-trust- (none The JCE provider to use to access the trust store.

-Store-

-Provider

-key- (none The password, if any, for the key manager.

-Man-

-ager-

-Pass-

-word ,

-need- (none) Whether or not client authentication is required.

-Clien-

-tAuth (Wilesham and allow and anti-adian is managed.

-want- Clien- (none) Whether or not client authentication is requested.

-tAuth

-cer- (none The alias of the certificate to use.

-tAlias (HOH 1) The dilas of the certificate to use.

-crl- (none The path to the file which contains the Certificate Revocation List.

-Path (HOH)) The pain to the life which contains the certificate revocation 21st.

-en- false Whether or not CRL Distribution Points (CRLDP) support is enabled.

-able-

-CRLDP

-en- false Whether or not On-Line Certificate Status Protocol (OCSP) support is enabled.

-ableOCS , , , , , , , , , , , , , , , , , , ,

-max- (un- The maximum certification path length.

-Cert- lim-

-Path- ited)

-Length

-oc- (none The location of the OCSP responder.

-spRe-

-spon-

-derUrl

-jce- The name of the JCE provider to use for cryptographic support.

-Provider

-96 date- false

-start with expired or otherwise invalid certificates.
-This option will cause unconditional failure in

-Certs C 1 Dropwizard 1.x until a new validation mechanism can be implemented.

-vali- false 1

-date- Dropwizard 1.x until a new validation mechanism can be implemented.
+Name De- fault Description key- RE- The path to the Java key store which contains the host certificate and private key.
+StorePat key- RE- The password used to access the key store.
+StorePas word key- JKS The type of key store (usually JKS, PKCS12, JCEKS, Windows-MY), or Windows-ROOT).
+Store- Type key- (none The JCE provider to use to access the key store.
+Store- Provider trust- The path to the Java key store which contains the CA certificates used to establish trust.
+StorePat trust- The password used to access the trust store.
+StorePas word S- trust- JKS The type of trust store (usually JKS, PKCS12, JCEKS, Windows-MY, or Windows-ROOT).
+Store- JIZO The type of trust store (usually DRS, PRCS12, DCERS, WILLDOWS-MI, OF WILLDOWS-ROOT).
+Type trust- (none The JCE provider to use to access the trust store.
+Store- (HOH 7) The Veri provider to use to decess the dask store.
+Provider key- The password, if any, for the key manager.
+Man- ager- Pass- word need- (none Whether or not client authentication is required.
+Clien- tAuth ( Wilesham and allowed and and and and and and and and and an want- Clien- (none ) Whether or not client authentication is requested. tAuth cer- (none The alias of the certificate to use. tAlias (HOH) ) The unus of the continente to use. crl- (none The path to the file which contains the Certificate Revocation List.
+Path en- false Whether or not CRL Distribution Points (CRLDP) support is enabled. able- CRLDP en- false Whether or not On-Line Certificate Status Protocol (OCSP) support is enabled. ableOCS P max- (un- The maximum certification path length.
+Cert- lim- Path- ited) Length oc- (non- The location of the OCSP responder. oc- spRe- (none The location of the OCSF responder. spice- spon- derUrl jce- (none The name of the JCE provider to use for cryptographic support.
+See Oracle documentation for Provider more information.
+2. 14.
+Dr date- opwiz Whether or not to validate TLS certificates before starting.
+If enabled, Dropwizard will refuse to ard Configuration Reference start with expired or otherwise invalid certificates.
+This option will cause unconditional failure in Certs Dropwizard 1.x until a new validation mechanism can be implemented. vali- false Whether or not to validate TLS peer certificates.
+This option will cause unconditional failure in date Dropwigard 1 v until a new validation mechanism can be implemented date-